fastify/fastify-cli/README.md

 Normally if the target directory exists generate will fail.
 Unless the target directory is `.`, as in the current directory.

 If the target directory is the current directory (`.`) and it already contains a `package.json` file, generate will normally fail.
 This can be overidden with the `--integrate` flag:

 `fastify generate . --integrate`

 This will add or alter the `main`, `scripts`, `dependencies` and `devDependencies` fields on the `package.json`.
 In cases of file name collisions for any files being added, the file will be overwritten with the new file added by generate.
 So if there is an existing `app.js` in this scenario, it will be overwritten.
 Use the `--integrate` flag with care.

+### generate-plugin

+`fastify-cli` can help you improve your plugin development by generating a scaffolding project:

+1. `fastify generate <yourplugin>`
+2. `cd yourplugin`
+3. `npm install`

+Your boilerplate will provide you some useful npm scripts:
+* `npm unit`: runs all unit tests
+* `npm lint`: to check your project's code style
+* `npm typescript`: runs types tests
+* `npm test`: runs all the checks at once

 ### readme